t081as/Yakka/README.md

 * Just creates a single configuration file in the isolated storage (later)

 ## Installation
-After installation there are no furthur steps necessary - but you might want to copy the executable or a link to the executable to your autostart folder.
+After "installation" (i.e. xcopy deployment) there are no furthur steps necessary - but you might want to copy the executable or a link to the executable to your autostart folder.

 ### Option 1: Binary
 There's no compiled version available yet.